83Deadlock/Calculator/README.md

 # Calculator

-Trying to build a Calculator with a 100% functional GUI.
+Building a Calculator with a 100% functional GUI using Python.